2025 hunger crisis in Syria: Declining international aid

 By the middle of 2025, both the United States and the European Union cut back much of their aid to Syria.
-This left the World Food Programme (WFP) without enough money to keep its work going, as it stated it needed an extra US$335 million just to continue providing food.
+This left the World Food Programme (WFP) without enough money to keep its work going, as it stated it needed an extra US$335 million to continue providing food.
 The lack of support was mainly because international donors were unsure about Syria's future under its temporary government.
 This funding gap made it harder to deliver food assistance to millions of Syrians who were already facing hunger.

-Humanitarian Impact
+Humanitarian impact

 The hunger crisis in 2025 is regarded as one of the worst in Syria's history.
 Rates of malnutrition rose sharply, with children in the north and northeast suffering the most.
 Rural areas that depend on wheat farming, especially in Aleppo, Homs, and Al-Hasakah, were hit the hardest, as farmers lost their harvests and families lost their main source of food and income.
-People living in displacement camps also faced growing hunger, since aid deliveries were limited and supply chains were badly disrupted.
-Many families in these camps were forced to cut back meals or rely on poor quality food, putting as reported: “More than 416,000 children in Syria are now at significant risk of severe malnutrition following the sudden suspension of foreign aid,”.
-So are vulnerable groups at even greater risk.
+People living in displacement camps also faced growing hunger, since aid deliveries were limited and supply chains were severely disrupted.
+Many families in these camps were forced to cut back meals or rely on poor quality food, putting as reported: "More than 416,000 children in Syria are now at significant risk of severe malnutrition following the sudden suspension of foreign aid", so are vulnerable groups at even greater risk."